Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Conclusions

 Let us comment on the observational aspects of our scenario.
-First, the \emph{direct} confirmation of our mechanism through cosmological observations would be quite hard if not impossible.
 The current observations are consistent with the flat Universe~\cite{Ata:2017dya, Planck:2018vyg, Madhavacheril:2023qly}.
 In principle, some deviations from the standard $\Lambda$CDM prediction such as the evidence of positive spatial curvature may arise at the largest scale of the closed Universe.
+This is in principle observable if the total e-folding of inflation is just enough to solve the horizon and flatness problems.
 Also, suppression of the CMB power spectrum at low multipoles was discussed in Ref.~\cite{Sloan:2019jyl}.
-However, it is not ensured that our descendants can observe them as more and more modes are exiting the Hubble horizon in the present dark energy era.
-On the other hand, there may be some hope to probe the beginning of the Universe indirectly through the connection between the pre-inflationary physics and the reheating after inflation in our scenario provided that we can observationally test some aspects of the reheating.
+In addition, there may be some hope to probe the beginning of the Universe indirectly through the connection between the pre-inflationary physics and the reheating after inflation in our scenario provided that we can observationally test some aspects of the reheating.
 This is a unique feature of our scenario.
 However, there is some model dependence on how to heat the SM sector.
 It is worth studying more about this connection between the pre-inflationary epoch and the reheating epoch.

 In this respect, it is interesting to speculate the possibility that the non-Abelian gauge fields discussed in our dissipation channel are identified with some of the gauge fields in the SM.
 There are light fermions in the SM, so the phenomenology of pre-inflation may be modified significantly.
 It will be also interesting if the SM Higgs field can play the role of $\phi$ possibly with the non-minimal coupling to gravity to flatten its canonical potential and some ingredients beyond the SM if necessary.
 In these cases, the interactions for reheating the SM sector will have more direct connections with the dissipation mechanisms responsible for the bounces and triggering inflation.